sandialabs/slycat/docs/source/GET-methods/GET-Configuration-Support-Email.rst

 .. http:get:: /api/configuration/support-email

-  Returns the support email for a users to email for help
+  Returns the support email address for a user to send help requests

   :status 200: